22 million people need humanitarian assistance in East AfricaLast Update：2019/02/28

 World Vision’s Response

-Since the implementation of our work, we have reached over 1.5 million people through programmes that deliver food assistance, provide protection services, ensure communities have clean water, address child and maternal nutrition and meet other crucial needs.
+Since the implementation of our work, we have reached 2.8 million people through programmes that deliver food assistance, provide protection services, ensure communities have clean water, address child and maternal nutrition and meet other crucial needs.

 - Distribute food aid to families in need*; support farmers by providing assorted seeds with training to resume farming